 There are no naturopathy schools in the Houston area.
 However, since naturopathy involves natural techniques including massage and manipulation, nutrition, botanicals and herbals, acupuncture and homeopathy, local schools that offer programs in these disciplines may provide an acceptable alternative to prospective naturopathy students.

-Degrees at American College of Acupuncture & Oriental Medicine
+American College of Acupuncture & Oriental Medicine

 Students with a bachelor's degree consisting of at least 30 semester credit hours of general education from an accredited college are eligible to apply to the American College of Acupuncture & Oriental Medicine master's degree program.
 They must also have at least six semester hours of biology, chemistry and/or biochemistry.
 Academic excellence is a factor for admission.